simveit/learn_pallas/README.md

 # learn_pallas
-Small scripts I use to teach myself about pallas
+small scripts I use to teach myself about pallas